soctkoren/DateNightDesignDocumentation/README.md

 # Date Night Design Documentation

-A on-going list of features and design decissions.
+A on-going list of features and design decisions.

 # Features